 - Used for short-term capital needs or seasonal fluctuations.

-- You may choose when and how much to borrow from your credit line, so your monthly payment and interest charge is based on the what you actually borrow, not the entire credit limit.
+- You may choose when and how much to utilize from your credit line, so your monthly payment and interest charge is based on what you actually borrow, not the entire credit limit.
 This can save you money on interest payments.

-- The more you draw from your credit line, the higher your payments and interest charges will be.
+- The more you utilize your credit line, the higher your payments and interest charges will be.

-- Business lines of credit may be renewed every couple of years
+- Business lines of credit may be renewed every year to every couple of years.

 Most banks and traditional lenders require that business loans and lines of credit be secured with some form of collateral, although unsecured term loans are a possibility with some lenders.
 Secured loans, however, generally have lower interest rates and more agreeable terms.